 Under the National Pollutant Discharge Elimination System (NPDES), any generalized construction activity that disturbs one or more acres of land or is part of a larger joint construction project must obtain a Construction General Permit to discharge waste into public waters.

-The CGP is one permit under the NPDES program, which regulate several other industries, including industrial activities, oil and gas drilling, and transportation.
+The CGP is one permit under the NPDES program, which regulates several other industries, including industrial activities, oil and gas drilling, and transportation.

 The NPDES system is authorized by the Clean Water Act of 1972 and requires all point source dischargers to obtain a proper permit before dumping toxic materials.
 The NPDES system is also designed to prevent stormwater runoff from construction zones and pollution of surrounding waterways.